microsoft/vscode-cmake-tools/docs/getting_started.rst

 The active build variant will be displayed on the same statusbar button, along with the project name and extension status.

+CMake Tools will load up the default variant when it doesn't detect a prior selection.
+For the default variant, this will be ``Debug``.

 Find out more on the :ref:`variants` page.

 Running Configuration